Sexual health is one of the most neglected areas of our overall well-being mainly because of the

 relationship issues.
 Sex therapy delves deep to figure out the exact problem and then find a

-6. If sex has become a common topic of disagreement- No two individuals are the same.
+solution for the same, keeping in mind the needs and desires of the parties. - If sex has become a common topic of disagreement- No two individuals are the same.
 Thus,

 it is natural to have differences when it comes to sex.
 People have different preferences,